 Wallington is a two pawprint rated place.
 Find out where you can walk your dog at Wallington, from the miles of parkland and woodland trails to the historic walled garden.

-Step inside the house to uncover the fascinating stories of those who lived here, told through their collection of artworks, books, ceramics and curiosities.
+The house is now closed until Monday 24 March.
+Find out more about what you can do in the house and plan your spring 2025 visit to uncover the fascinating stories of those who lived here, told through their collection of artworks, books, ceramics and curiosities.

 Discover the colourful, fragrant plants in the Walled Garden, take in the different spaces and areas and look out for the peaceful Mary Pool.